fpgaminer/GPTQ-triton/README.md

 }
 ```

+## Installation

+`pip install .`

 ## Motivation

 As of today (2023-03-27) the CUDA kernels in the aforementioned codebases do not scale well with context length, running up to 10x slower when the context is large versus the equivilent FP16 model.
 To solve this I'm implementing the inference kernel in Triton, which should allow for much better scaling.

 The implementation is based around the matmul tutorial from the Triton documentation.
 The main difference is decoding the quantized weights before performing each sub-block of the matrix multiplication.

+Fusing of the FF layers and QKV matrix are also applied.

 ## Performance